Lykaos/Programming-Under-Pressure/README.md

 # Programming-Under-Pressure
-A series of problems solved in a competitive programming course
+Programming exercises solved in a competitive programming course at KTH.
+The names of the folders are the problem titles in Kattis.